Kevmate/Jormungandr-for-Newbs/docs/jormungandr_node_setup_guide.md

 # *IF* you need to delete the entire blockchain and start over...
 # This MIGHT be necessary after upgrading to a new release-candidate (during beta testing)
-# Consider making a backup copy of these files before deleting them, in case you change your mind.
 rm -rf ${JORMUNGANDR_STORAGE_DIR}

 rustup update